-Director of Community-Based Services & Therapist
+Sr. Director – Community-Based Services, Therapist

 Kyle believes there is no need to face issues alone.
 With a collaborative approach, he can help people better understand the life events that have shaped their view of the world.
 Every individual experiences events that can discourage us.
 His goal is to help highlight the unique strengths that lie within all of us.
 Kyle strives to help children/adolescents, families, and adults to recognize the meaning they attach to life experiences.
 When we understand the meaning we attach to events, we better understand our choices.

 Kyle specializes in working with individual struggling with Borderline Personality Disorder, Trauma/PTSD, and Children/Adolescents.
 Collaboratively he works with clients to help them find a sense of safety, security, and belonging through their connections to others.
 I practice as an Adlerian therapist with blended CBT/DBT techniques.

 Kyle has had the wonderful fortune to work with many individuals who have shaped his practice through work in residential, outpatient, and school settings.
 He is excited about working with other great clinicians to help fill gaps within the wellness community!